PMCC-BioinformaticsCore/janis-assistant/README.md

     allow the Janis assistant to correctly connect to this instance.

 2. Run and manage it's own instance.
-When the task is started, the `process_id` of the started Cromwell instance is stored in the `taskdb`, when the task finishes execution, the process is manually stopped.
-You are able to disconnect from the task, but note that the Cromwell instance will be kept running until you `watch` the task again, it recognises that it has finished and then manually shuts it down.
+When the task is started, the `process_id` of the started Cromwell instance is stored in the `taskdb`, when the task finishes execution, Janis stops this Cromwell instance.
+Janis can manage a MySQL (in fact MariaDB) instance with the `--mysql` flag for durability and to reduce memory overhead.

 Both of these options provide reporting and progress tracking due to Cromwell's extensive metadata endpoint.
 The TaskID (6 hex characters) is included as a label on the workflow.
-You can disconnect from a job and reconnect with this TaskID through the command:

 ```bash
 janis watch $tid